 The Panel will be comprised of three (3) faculty members and the Designated Hearing Officer (DHO), who will be a non-voting member.
 The DHO will make all decisions about the organization of the Panel, including decisions regarding the admissibility of evidence, witnesses to appear before the panel, or any additional decisions regarding the administration of the hearing process.
-Members of the Panel, including the DHO, will observe the following guidelines:
+19 Members of the Panel, including the DHO, will observe the following guidelines:

 - i.
 Members will be selected from a pool of faculty who have agreed to serve for a term of one or more years. - ii.
 Only Panels that have training in handling complaints involving sexual misconduct will hear sexual misconduct cases. - iii.
-Faculty appearing on a Panel may not share an academic department affiliation (e.g., has a faculty appointment or is enrolled in a course of study) with either of the parties, nor may any faculty member serve on the Panel who has a professional, or personal relationship with either of the parties.
+Faculty appearing on a Panel may not share an academic department affiliation (e.g., has a faculty appointment or is enrolled in a course of study) with either of the parties, nor may any faculty member serve on the Panel who - 19 In carrying out these responsibilities, the DHO may consult with the AVP, the Office of General Counsel and other appropriate offices such as the Vice Provost for Faculty and the Senior Vice President for Institutional Affairs and Chief Diversity Officer.
+University officers thus consulted will respect the confidentiality conditions of the proceedings.

+has a professional, or personal relationship with either of the parties.
 Faculty asked to serve must recuse themselves or be dismissed if they have any personal or professional ties to either of the parties or to individuals with whom the parties are closely associated.
 Faculty with personal knowledge of the alleged incident of sexual misconduct also must recuse themselves or be dismissed.

-iv.
+- iv.
 The University will train members of the pool to fulfill their responsibilities as adjudicators according to the procedures and policies outlined here and to ensure compliance with Title IX and other applicable state and federal guidelines.
-In addition, the Panel will be provided with "just in time" training on adjudicating sexual harassment cases, unless the Panel members have recently been trained.

-v.
-No member of the Investigative Team may serve on the Panel; however, any such individual may be interviewed by the Panel regarding the investigation and may assist the DHO as needed in organizational and administrative matters related to the Panel.
+In addition, the Panel will be provided with "just in time" training on adjudicating sexual harassment cases, unless the Panel members have recently been trained. - v.
+No member of the Investigative Team may serve on the Panel; however, any such individual may be interviewed by the Panel regarding the investigation and may assist the DHO as needed in organizational and administrative matters related to the Panel. - vi.

-vi.
 The complainant and respondent will be notified of the membership of the Panel in advance of the Hearing.
 Any challenges for cause against individual Panel members must be made promptly to the DHO so as not to delay the conduct of the Hearing.
 The DHO will give serious consideration to any challenges made to ensure impartiality of the proceedings.